marvinkreis/guut/templates/prompts/debug_prompt.md

 We are going to give you some Python code and a mutant diff.
 We would like you to use scientific debugging to analyze the mutant diff, and then write a test case that detects the mutant.
-But first, we'll give you some information on scientific debugging and on how to complete the task.

 # Scientific Debugging

 The goal of scientific debugging is to analyze and understand a software bug (here: mutant) via the scientific method.
-One starts with limited knowledge about the bug, then creates hypotheses and conducts experiments to test them.
-The hypotheses, whether verified or falsified, then build the basis for new hypotheses until the bug is understood.
+One starts with limited knowledge about the mutant, then creates hypotheses and conducts experiments to test them.
+The hypotheses, whether verified or falsified, then build the basis for new hypotheses until the mutant is understood.

-The next part provides more information about the steps of scientific debugging.

-## Starting out
+## Go step by step

-Firstly, you might already have an idea in mind about how the entire bug works. *DO NOT IMMEDIATELY ASSUME THAT IS IDEA IS CORRECT*.
-It is imperative to this approach that you start with small hypotheses and build your way up.
-You can write you idea down, but you need to start with smaller hypotheses, even if they seem obvious.
+Firstly, you might already have an intuitive idea about how the mutant affects the code.
+This is good, but *do not* start out by assuming that your idea is correct.
+It is good practice to explain your idea, but the next step should be to *test the assumptions* that are the basis of your idea, even if they may seem obvious.

+Think of it like constructing a proof for your thesis.
+You may find that all parts that make up the thesis are correct, but you may also find some to be incorrect, so you adjust your thesis.

 ## Observe

-The first step is usually to gather information about the bug, so that a hypothesis can be constructed.
-Try calling the buggy function and printing the output, then check for any difference in behavior between the correct version and the mutant.
-Bonus points if you use the debugger to print out intermediate values from the computation.
+Wheter or not you already have an idea, stepping through the program with the debugger can be a great tool to find out what is happening.
+Try putting a breakpoint and printing relevant values to find *infected paths* (execution paths where the mutant diverges from the correct code).

 ## Hypothesize

+Each time you run the code (i.e. conduct an experiment) you should have a an unproven idea (i.e. a hypothesis) in mind, that you can test with the experiment.
+Predict what will happen when you run the code, then check if you predicted correctly.

-The goal of a hypothesis is to get you closer to understanding the bug.
-Start with simple hypotheses, even if they seem obvious to you.
-Then combine the gained information to construct more complex hypotheses.
-Ideally, you will end up with a plausible explanation for the bug.
-Importantly, *hypotheses are always based on information that have previously been gathered*.
-One cannot create hypotheses based on untested assumptions.
+Start with simple hypotheses, even if they may seem obvious.
+Then use what you learned to test your ideas.
+Ideally, you will end up with a proven explanation for the bug.

+Importantly, don't base hypotheses on facts that are unproven.
+Prove tho

 Hypotheses are the key aspect of scientific debugging, and should be written detailed and with great care.
-But most importantly, *hypotheses always need to be testable*.
 Each hypothesis you make needs to come with a prediction.
 You provide some input to the buggy function and predict how it will behave.

+A possible hypothesis could be: I want to find out if [assumption] when [mutant difference].
+I predict that [assumed result] and I will verify this by [more explanation and experiment description].
 ## Experiment

 You must conduct experiments to test you predictions.
 Each experiment will contain a python code snippet that imports and calls the buggy function.
 You can also use the python debugger (pdb).
 To use the debugger, simply include a pdb script in your experiment.